DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

    - Description: Not everything goes your way, but for one reason or another, you seem to avoid the worst.
    - Resource: Minor
-   - Mechanic: On a Suited Miss, redraw.
+   - Mechanic: On a Suited Fail, redraw.
 Cannot be used multiple times on the same check.
    - Prerequisites:
    - Tags:
 - Name: Luck Shared